twistedgitbox/Vagrant_docker_web_selector/README.md

 `/vagrant/docker` folder on the Vagrant guest.
 The docker-container is then started using the `docker-compose.yml` file in the folder.

-(*note: this does require a docker-compose folder to exist and to be in the root directory of the repository*)
+(*note: this does require a docker-compose folder to exist and to be in the root directory of the designated `DOCKER` repository*)

 This version uses `docker-compose.yml` in Version 2 format as well.
 This is because the Vagrantfile uses the `ubuntu/trusty64` image.
 It also installs the latest